Beginner's Guide to Investing in Precious Metals

 You've come to the right place for answers about how to get started investing in precious metals.

-Over my eight years of experience as a precious metals analyst, I have been featured in publications such as Reuters, Forbes, Bloomberg (radio and TV), TD Ameritrade Network, Kitco News, and elsewhere.
+Over my decade of experience as a precious metals analyst, I have been featured in publications such as Reuters, Forbes, Bloomberg (radio and TV), TD Ameritrade Network, Kitco News, and elsewhere.
 In short: You can trust my expertise.

-This guide will make buying precious metals easy to understand.
-Let's begin by defining what metals we're actually talking about.
+This free guide will make buying precious metals easy to understand, with key things to know before you start investing.
+We will also be defining what metals we're actually talking about later in the article.

 Today, government mints still make precious metal coins.
 Instead of being used as money, these bullion coins are minted specifically for investors.

 Bullion coins usually carry a design that relates to a national symbol of the issuing country.
-Examples include Canadian Maple Leafs and Chinese Panda coins.
+Examples include Canadian Maple Leafs, Gold Krugerrands from South Africa, and Chinese Panda coins.

 Bars of precious metal are also called ingots.
 They are the most space-efficient way to stack precious metals.
 Unlike coins, they are not legal tender.
 Instead, they tend to come from private mints.